fish-shell/fish-shell/sphinx_doc_src/index.rst

 Initialization files
 ====================

 On startup, Fish evaluates a number of configuration files, which can be used to control the behavior of the shell.
-The location of these configuration variables is controlled by a number of environment variables, and their default or usual location is given below.
+The location of these is controlled by a number of environment variables, and their default or usual location is given below.

 Configuration files are evaluated in the following order: